yashka713/unsplash/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app help you get the wonderful photo.

+You can use this app follow by link [GitHub](http://github.com)

+App pass the test in CI and you can see that [GitHub](http://github.com)

-* Ruby version
+* Ruby version: **2.4.1**

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* I used next GEM's for development:
+1. gem 'slim-rails' for view
+1. gem 'rubocop' for checking style of code
+1. gem 'httparty' for HTTP-requests
+1. gem 'figaro' for Environment

+* I used next GEM's for tests:
+1. gem 'rspec-rails'
+1. gem 'capybara'
+1. gem 'vcr'
+1. gem 'webmock'

+* App works without any *DB*

-* How to run the test suite
+* Just type ```bundle exec rake``` and see the result of test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Just type ```rubocop``` and see how it beautiful

+* The API is available at `https://api.unsplash.com/`.
+Responses are sent as JSON.

+* Created by Yaroslav Liakh